-Attention Heat maps are sometimes known as Time Heatmaps.
-They are derived from Scroll Heatmaps and may look similar but essentially show time rather than scrolling.
-This lets you measure the average time your users are engaging with your content.
+Attention heat maps are sometimes known as time heatmaps.
+They are derived from scroll heatmaps and look similar but show time instead of scrolling.
+So, you can see how long the average user is spending on your content.

-Attention heatmaps are, not surprisingly, most popular with our customers who work with Content Marketing.
-They use them to determine what content hold people’s attention the most, if there is content that needs to be cut and where on the page to place your Calls To Action to get the most conversions.
+Attention heatmaps are, not surprisingly, most popular with our customers who work with content marketing.
+They use them to determine what content holds people’s attention the most, if there is content that needs to be cut and where on the page to place your calls to action to get the most conversions.

 When do you use an attention heatmap?

 You want to use an attention heatmap to:

 - See what items and elements of your content hold attention the longest

 - Determine where to place Calls To Action to get as many views and conversions as possible

 - Check what types of content users come back for

 So, how does an attention heat map differ from a scroll heat map?

 The striking feature about attention heatmaps is that it’s more detailed on what elements get attention, not what horizontal part of the page.
 The elements with the most attention will get the warmer color.
 This gives a larger variance in colors throughout the attention heat map.